-In the case of the Glider Intermediate Free Program, the flight must begin and end in level upright flight, while the Glider Unlimited Free Program may start in upright or inverted flight but must end in upright flight.
+In the case of the Glider Sportsman and Intermediate Free Program, the Program must begin and end in level upright flight, while the Glider Unlimited Free Program may start in upright or inverted flight but must end in upright flight.

 Competitors may design their Free program to start upwind or downwind on the X-axis or on the Y-axis.
-It is recommended that a downwind X-axis or Y-axis entry be noted on Forms B and C. (See 6.13.4)
+It is recommended that a downwind X-axis or Y-axis entry be noted on Forms B and C.

-6.5 ALLOWABLE FIGURES
+ALLOWABLE FIGURES

-Any figure identified in the FAI Aerobatic Catalogue may be selected to compose the Free Power program.
-In addition, the Quarter-Clover (See 5.1.9) may be used in power Sportsman Free programs.
-Figures 1.1.1 thru 1.1.4 can only be used with Family 9 rolls added.
+Any figure identified in the Aresti System Catalogue may be selected to compose the Free Power program.
+In addition, the Quarter-Clover (See Chapter 8, Family 0.1 - 0.2) may be used in power Sportsman Free programs.
+Figures 1.1.1 and 1.1.2 may be used only in conjunction with Family 9 rolls.

-Any figure identified in the FAI Catalogue for Glider Aerobatic Figures (GAF) may be selected to compose the Free Glider program.
-In addition, the Wingover (See 5.1.8) and Quarter-Clover (See 5.1.9) may be used in Intermediate Glider Free Programs only.
-Figures 1.1.1 thru 1.1.4. can only be used with Family 9 rolls added.
+Any figure identified in the Aresti System Catalogue for Glider Aerobatic Figures (GAF) may be selected to compose the Free Glider program.
+In addition, the Wingover (See Chapter 8, Family 0.0) and Quarter-Clover (See Chapter 8, Family 0.1 - 0.2) may be used in Sportsman and Intermediate Glider Free Programs only.
+Figures 1.1.1 and 1.1.2 may be used only in conjunction with Family 9 rolls.